Lidl: Business model

-Like fellow German supermarket Aldi, Lidl has a zero waste, no-frills, "pass-the-savings-to-the-consumer" approach of displaying most products in their original delivery cartons, allowing the customers to take the product directly from the carton.
+Like fellow German discounter Aldi, Lidl has a zero waste, no-frills, "pass-the-savings-to-the-consumer" approach of displaying most products in their original delivery cartons, allowing the customers to take the product directly from the carton.
 When the carton is empty, it is simply replaced with a full one.
-Staffing is low.

-Compared to Aldi, there are generally more branded products offered.
-Lidl distributes many low-priced gourmet foods by producing each of them in a single European Union country for its whole worldwide chain, but it also sources many local products from the country where the store is located.
-Like Aldi, Lidl has special weekly offers, and its stock of non-food items often changes.
-In contrast to Aldi, Lidl advertises extensively in its homeland of Germany.

-Like Aldi, Lidl does not play mood music in most countries, including Germany.
-Lidl stores have PA systems for important announcements but (with the exception of Hungary and Bulgaria) do not broadcast commercials.
+Staffing is minimal.
+Stores typically only have a team of between 17 and 25, depending on store size, and everyone from management to customer assistants is multiskilled, from working delivery at 5 a.m., jumping on the tills or baking and completing the promotional changeovers for the middle of Lidl.
+Lidl operate with a strict efficiency and speed approach to all tasks; some shifts only have five members of staff to complete tasks.
+Staff are expected to be fast and multitask, with most tasks on strict metric timings.
+Typically staff must have pallets completed within 20 minutes, and staff are also timed on the tills with the target of scanning at least 30 items per minute.
+One of Lidl's key targets is to get customers through the tills as fast as possible.
+Stores normally only have one checkout open, with customers expected to load the shopping back into their trolley and move away to pack at the window, allowing staff to get more people through the tills at a high speed and so removing the need to open more tills.
+Staff often work between 8- and 11-hour shifts.

 The Lidl operation in the United Kingdom took a different approach from Germany, with a focus on marketing and public relations, and providing employee benefits not required by law, including paying the independently verified living wage and offering a staff discount.
 Upmarket products were introduced, especially in the lead-up to Christmas.
-This required significant investment in marketing to produce sales growth but had an effect on Lidl's logistical operation and pressure on profits.
+This required significant investment in marketing to produce sales growth, but it affected Lidl's logistical operation and put pressure on profits.
 Ronny Gottschlich, who had run Lidl GB for the six years to 2016, was responsible for this approach, which led to friction with the head office, due to the cost involved.
-In September 2016, Gottschlich unexpectedly left and was replaced by the Austrian sales and operations director, German-national Christian Härtnagel.
+In September 2016, Gottschlich unexpectedly left, and was replaced by the Austrian sales and operations director, German national Christian Härtnagel.